-Founded in 1893, the ranch was originally just 413 acres but grew as it acquired and merged with neighboring ranches, continuing to develop into what it is today.
-A small town of its own, complete with vintage homes, antique airplanes, and a train depot that dates back to late 1800’s.
+Founded in 1893, Limoneira Ranch was initially 413 acres but grew as it acquired and merged with neighboring farms, continuing to develop into what it is today.
+The ranch, a small town of its own, complete with vintage homes, antique airplanes, and a train depot that dates back to the late 1800s.

 From the moment guests enter the property between rows of fir trees, they are treated to the pleasing aroma of sweet lemon blossoms, and.

 First-time visitors to the Limoneira Company will want to begin their trip at the Visitor’s Center.

 Once used as the company store, selling candy, Coca-Cola, and blue jeans, the building has been fully restored.
 It features unusual farm relics and photos of Limoneira’s past, which tell both company history and exciting plans.